-With the assistance of program leadership, residents identify mentorship and research projects at Mass General and throughout the Harvard system, including Harvard Medical School and other Boston-based research institutions.
-In addition, the Mass General Center for Global Health provides the opportunity to work abroad to participate in research on an international scale.
+With the assistance of program leadership, residents identify mentorship and scholarly projects at Mass General and throughout the Harvard system, including Harvard Medical School and other Boston-based research institutions.
+In addition, the Mass General Center for Global Health provides the opportunity to work abroad and participate in scholarly work on an international scale.

-Residents and mentors are encouraged to discuss clinical and research opportunities, possible mentors for academic projects, career planning and/or work-life balance.
+Residents and mentors are encouraged to discuss scholarly work opportunities, possible mentors for academic projects, career planning and/or work-life balance.

-Residents may also use the research and mentorship database to explore opportunities for collaboration.
+Residents may also use the scholarly work and mentorship database to explore opportunities for collaboration.

 Mass General Basic Research Programs